craigyjp/Akai-AX-80-Editor-Encoders/README.md

-I started building this midi controller for the AX-80, all 45 controls are presented with buttons and LEDs for the switch functions.
+A second build of this midi controller for the AX-80, all 45 controls are presented with buttons and LEDs for the switch functions.
 Encoders for the 0-99 controls.
+Encoders give a more accurate edit of the current parameter and can be accelerated to transition quickly of slowly across the range.

 ![Synth](Photos/synth.jpg)